realworldocaml/book/en/maps-and-hashtables.md

   ;;
 ```

-We can use functions from the `List.Assoc` module to manipulate such a
+We can use functions from the `List.Assoc` module to manipulate such
-list.
+an association list.

 ```ocaml
 # List.Assoc.find digit_alist 6;;